Africa Safari Adventure Activities you can do in Uganda

-This is located at Bujagali Falls, Jinja with an African safari-themed course with life-sized statues of the Big-5 (lion, leopard, rhino, buffalo, and elephant) and other animals.
-Big Game mini-Golf is an adventure for the whole family, open from 8.30am to 4.30pm daily.
-Putt past the python, round the rhino, tee past the African tiger, hack from inside the jaws of the hippo and bogey beside the buffalo.
+Big Game Mini Golf course is located at Bujagali Falls, Jinja, with an African safari-themed course with life-sized statues of the Big-5 (lion, leopard, rhino, buffalo, and elephant) and other animals.
+Big Game mini-Golf is an adventure for the whole family, open from 8.30 am to 4.30 pm daily.
+Putt past the python, round the rhino, tee past the African tiger, hack from inside the hippo’s jaws, and bogey beside the buffalo.
 Get photos with the Big-5 and many other animals.

-Apart from its popularity with mountain gorillas, the Pearl of Africa is the best destination to experience mountain climbing adventure with various mountains and volcanoes located in different corners of the country.
-There are short and long hiking spots to meet your skill, fitness and expectations located in World Heritage Sites as Rwenzori National Park, Mgahinga Gorilla National Park and Mt Elgon National Park.
-The mountaineering spots reward hikers with spectacular views of nearby communities, wildlife and other attractions in the neighborhood.
+Apart from its popularity with mountain gorillas, the Pearl of Africa is the best destination to experience mountain climbing adventure with various mountains and volcanoes located in different country corners.
+There are short and long hiking spots to meet your skill, fitness, and expectations situated in World Heritage Sites such as Rwenzori National Park, Mgahinga Gorilla National Park, and Mt Elgon National Park.
+The mountaineering spots reward hikers with spectacular views of nearby communities, wildlife, and other neighborhood attractions.

-The Rwenzori mountains also known as the “Mountains of the moon” are found along the border of Uganda and the Democratic Republic of Congo.
+The Rwenzori mountains, also known as the “Mountains of the moon,” are found along the border of Uganda and the Democratic Republic of Congo.
 Rwenzori is the highest peak in Uganda and the third highest in the whole world.
 Mt.
-Stanley/ Margherita, the highest peak stands at 5109m, and are also one of the only three on the continent with permanently snowcapped peaks which often melts into rivers flowing to the lowland areas such as river Nyamwamba and River Mubuku.
-At the base of the mountain is Mount Rwenzori National Park which was gazette in 1991.
-The Rwenzori’s support an array of rare and endemic wildlife, tropical rainforests, stunning glaciers, beautiful waterfalls, rivers and lakes.
+Stanley/ Margherita, the highest peak, stands at 5109m and is also one of the only three on the continent with permanently snowcapped peaks, which often melt into rivers flowing to the lowland river Nyamwamba and River Mubuku.
+At the base of the mountain is Mount Rwenzori National Park, which was gazette in 1991.
+The Rwenzori’s support an array of rare and endemic wildlife, tropical rainforests, stunning glaciers, beautiful waterfalls, rivers, and lakes.

 Travellers follow different trail depending on their fitness level and the endpoint;